Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 # (step 0) import complete manipulated data with read.csv()
 cleanData <- read.csv("C:\\Users\\phatt\\Desktop\\tripdata_202201_to_202306\\cleaning_and_manipulate_data\\cleaning_data_part2.csv")
+## after loading complete manipulated data into R again, it need to be checked data structure again
+## because data structure of some data type may change during exporting file
+str(cleanData)
+## the first and second picture showed that there are some data structure have changed
+## before analyze let change to original data structure

+[will do this part again tomorrow]

 ## (step 1 ) Analyze
 ## 1) find the amount of each member type (between member vs casual)